 Finally, the Staff Committee has a social role to play within the CPVO.
 It organizes a social day per year, which is the occasion for the staff members to meet outside the Office in an environment which changes from year to year (castles, museums, expeditions, etc.).
 The Staff Committee also organizes a Christmas party where the children and spouses of the staff members are invited.
+Apart from these main events, the staff committee also organizes a common coffee break once a month, which is a good occasion for staff to meet together.
 All these events help to create bonds between staff members and they are highly appreciated.